jekymin8232/vitalguardai-com/README.md

 **The more wealthy people there are, the stronger purchasing power becomes.
 If you want to become even wealthier, you must help create more wealthy people.**

+**Population growth is not necessarily a misfortune — it can be a blessing.
+As the population increases, the chances of extraordinary geniuses being born also rise, and those geniuses may help turn Earth into a more blessed and prosperous world.**